m1r0p/guacamole_api/README.md

-# This scrtipt can interact with Apache Guacamole REST API
+# This script can interact with Apache Guacamole REST API

 ## Installation